 Upon completing your secondary school education, you will be faced with the dilemma of which pathway to choose when furthering your studies.

-While it can be overwhelming to be faced with so many differing options it is important to note that all of these programmes are designed and curated specifically to match the learning requirements of each individual student.
+While it can be overwhelming to be faced with so many differing options, it is important to note that all of these programmes are designed specifically to match the learning requirements of each students.
 All you need to do is find out what works best for you!

 These days pursuing a diploma has become one of the more popular options for Malaysian students due to various reasons.
 This guide will help you breakdown everything you need to know when considering a diploma.

 What is a Diploma in the first place?

 Well first of all, a diploma is generally NOT considered a pre-university programme.
 A diploma has a higher qualification than pre-university programmes and can be considered the equivalent of a first year Degree.